dgoodlad/s3-photo-upload-demo/README.md

 The AWS credentials used to upload to S3 are never exposed to the client-side, but the image data never has to be sent to the server.
 The client-side code makes a request to `/sign` which takes the requested username and filename, and returns a set of form fields, including a base64-encoded policy and a signature.
 These values are then used on the client-side when uploading the file.

+## Live Demo

+A demo is, at the time of this writing, available at http://s3-photo-upload-demo.throwawayapp.com/

 ## Server-Side

 The interesting bits are: